xataio/client-ts/packages/plugin-client-drizzle/README.md

 ## Usage

 To work with drizzle you need to define your models and then create a drizzle instance with the models.
-In the future, we will offer a helper function to create the drizzle models from the Xata schema.

 ```ts
 import { pgTable, text } from 'drizzle-orm/pg-core';